← Back to Blog

 The tradeoffs vary by app:

 • Truecaller: Most powerful caller ID database, but contacts are uploaded to build that database.
-Data is shared with advertising partners per their Play Store Data Safety disclosure.
+Data is shared with advertising partners per the Play Store Data Safety disclosure.

 • Hiya: Strong carrier-grade caller intelligence, but cloud processing required.
 Data shared with mobile carrier partners.